 How stuff works

 That’s why I litter all of my articles, reviews, and comparisons with links to things that become extremely helpful before making a decision.
 You may not know the difference between a USB microphone and a XLR microphone.
 I try to think of things that I would appreciate if I were reading content.
-Because I know that I like helpful information in my own research, I knew that you would appreciate it as well.
+I try to write about things that people are actually searching for.

 That said, there are always going to be trade-offs when you purchase something for your studio, and no piece of gear is perfect.